 Project Tag: agribusiness

-• Africa Coffee Investment Review
+• GCP Africa Coffee Investment Review

 Via its Global Coffee Platform (GCP), the IDH Sustainable Trade Initiative seeks to make a significant impact on the global coffee sector.
 Africa features heavily in it’s strategy as an under-utilized source of significant new coffee volumes to meet growing demand.
 Ironically, much of the coffee and sustainability investments over the past 10-15 years have taken place in Latin America and Asia.
 Africa has just 4% of global certified sustainable supply (against around 10% of total supply), yet the needs for investment in coffee on the continent are arguably greater than elsewhere.